Giants vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has picked up a hit in two games in a row.
-During his last five outings he is batting .250 with a double, six walks and an RBI.
+- Correa has picked up a hit in three straight games.
+During his last five outings he is hitting .333 with two doubles, six walks and an RBI.

 Correa Recent Games